beyondstorage/go-storage/docs/rfcs/700-config-features-and-defaultpairs-via-connection-string.md

 - Defaultable string array can be added to `Op` in `specs` to store the list of defaultable pair's name.
 - Defaultable pair array can be added to `Functions` in `definitions` to store the list of defaultable pairs.

-Based on the above, we can record all the default pairs and the default pairs for a specific operation while parsing service toml.
+Based on the above, we can mark all the defaultable pairs for service and the defaultable pairs for a specific operation while parsing service toml.

 From services side:

-We can add new field `defaultable` for operations, in which service can specify pairs that can be set as default, like:
+We can add a new field `defaultable` for operations, in which service can specify pairs that can be set as default, like:

 ```toml
 [namespace.storage.op.write]